Wesleyan theology: First work of grace: new birth

 John Wesley held that the new birth "is that great change which God works in the soul when he brings it into life, when he raises it from the death of sin to the life of righteousness" (Works, vol. 2, pp. 193–194).
 In the life of a Christian, the new birth is considered the first work of grace.
-The Articles of Religion, in Article XVII—Of Baptism, state that baptism is a "sign of regeneration or the new birth."
+The Articles of Religion, in Article XVII—Of Baptism, state that baptism is a "sign of regeneration or the new birth".
 (See .)
 The Methodist Visitor in describing this doctrine, admonishes individuals: "'Ye must be born again.'
 Yield to God that He may perform this work in and for you.
 Admit Him to your heart.
 'Believe on the Lord Jesus Christ, and thou shalt be saved.'"

+In congruence with the Wesleyan (Methodist) definition of sin:

+This is reflected in the Articles of Religion of the Free Methodist Church (emphasis added in italics), which uses the wording of John Wesley:

 After the New Birth, if a person commits sin, he/she may be restored to fellowship with God through sincere repentance and then "by the grace of God, rise[s] again and amend[s]" his/her life.
+This concept is taught in the Methodist Articles of Religion, in Article XII.

 Second work of grace: Christian perfection

-Methodists, following in John Wesley's footsteps, believe in the second work of grace— enabling entire sanctification, also called Christian perfection—which removes original sin and makes the believer holy (cf. baptism with the Holy Spirit); Wesley explained: "Entire sanctification, or Christian perfection, is neither more nor less than pure love; love expelling sin, and governing both the heart and life of a child of God.
+Methodists, following in John Wesley's footsteps, believe in the second work of grace— enabling entire sanctification, also called Christian perfection—which removes original sin (the carnal nature of the person) and makes the believer holy (cf. baptism with the Holy Spirit); Wesley explained: "Entire sanctification, or Christian perfection, is neither more nor less than pure love; love expelling sin, and governing both the heart and life of a child of God.
 The Refiner's fire purges out all that is contrary to love."
-Wesley taught both that sanctification could be an instantaneous experience, and that it could be a gradual process.
+Wesley taught that entire sanctification was "wrought instantaneously, though it may be approached by slow and gradual steps."
 Before a believer is entirely sanctified, he/she consecrates himself/herself to God; the theology behind consecration is summarized with the maxim "Give yourself to God in all things, if you would have God give Himself to you."

 The Methodist Churches teach that apostasy can occur through a loss of faith or through sinning (refusing to be holy).
 If a person backslides but later decides to return to God, he or she must confess his or her sins and be entirely sanctified again (see conditional security).

 Richard P. Bucher, contrasts this position with the Lutheran one, discussing an analogy put forth by Wesley: